majoferenc/demo-cicd-automation-app/README.md

 On Ubuntu you can get this error:

-    error: getting status of '/home/default.nix': No such file or directory
+    error: getting status of '~/home/default.nix': No such file or directory

-To resolve that you need to create a `default.nix file` with following content:
+To resolve this issue, you need to create a `~/default.nix file` with following content:

     { pkgs ? import <nixpkgs> {} }: